-This facilitates a wide range of steps in the workflow for optimising design and operation of solids processes: identifying dominant mechanisms, estimating model parameters that allow extrapolation of knowledge, investigation of batch vs continuous operation, process scale-up and optimisation of process operation at the manufacturing scale.
+This facilitates a wide range of steps in the workflow for optimizing design and operation of solids processes: identifying dominant mechanisms, estimating model parameters that allow extrapolation of knowledge, investigation of batch vs continuous operation, process scale-up and optimization of process operation at the manufacturing scale.

-The solids processing libraries are used to accelerate the development of new processes and the optimisation of existing processes whilst reducing technology risk.
+The solids processing libraries are used to accelerate the development of new processes and the optimization of existing processes whilst reducing technology risk.

 Milling and screening